Winter Guide to Wildlife in Yellowstone National Park

 Average Weight 90-120 pounds Wolves Kill 18-22 Elk Per wolf per year

-Winter offers a wonderful landscape to spot animals in Yellowstone National Park, and you won’t have to go far to spot our first wildlife.
-Bison and Elk are the most common animal to spot, and are frequently seen right in Gardiner and the surrounding areas.
-Northern Yellowstone is actually home to the largest elk herd in the park, since they love to stand near the roadways its important to drive slowly through the park.
+Winter offers a wonderful landscape to spot animals in Yellowstone National Park, and you won’t have to go far to spot your first wildlife.
+Bison and elk are the most common animal to spot, and are frequently seen right in Gardiner, MT and the surrounding areas.
+Northern Yellowstone is actually home to the largest elk herd in the park.
+Since they love to stand near the roadways, it’s important to drive slowly through the park.
 Elk lose their antlers every year in spring and you can easily tell the age of a male by the size of his rack.
 The older they are the larger the set of antlers.

 Members of seven federally-recognized tribes hunt bison in the annual cull to exercise their treaty rights.
 At Beattie Gulch, just outside the park border near Gardiner, hunters line up and wait for bison to cross the park border onto Forest Service land, where they can be shot.